WageCalculator

 ICE vehicles: the FBT offset

 From 1 July 2022, eligible zero or low-emission vehicles are exempt from FBT when provided through a salary-packaged novated lease.
-This makes EVs dramatically more tax-effective than conventional cars.
+That exemption is the main reason EV novated leases often look much stronger than petrol or diesel leases.

 Eligible vehicle types (2025–2026)